No Room to Run: Transatlantic Enterprises

-The ABC's Controller of Television, John Cameron, was interested in getting the ABC involved in international co productions, to maximise the ABC's drama budget and to increase the chance of overseas sales.
+The ABC's Controller of Television, John Cameron, was interested in getting the ABC involved in international co-productions, to maximise the ABC's drama budget and to increase the chance of overseas sales.
 Through Global Television, the ABC's distribution in London, they got in contact with 20th Century Fox who agreed to handle US sales for the ABC-BBC show Ben Hall.
 Fox's representative, Robert Kline, suggested remaking Adventures in Paradise on location and in colour but Cameron felt the islands were too far from Australia.
 Cameron suggested a series set in the Gulf of Carpentaria and Klein agreed.

-Klein ended up going into business on his own as Transatlantic Enterprises, and it was that company which went into partnership with the ABC.
+Klein ended up going into business on his own as Transatlantic Enterprises, and it was that company that went into partnership with the ABC.
 They were going to do a feature-length pilot, then according to Cameron "it seemed that it was going to be easier to get money for a larger package than for one or two singles."

-So they decided to make a series of TV movies instead.
-Originally it was six, then grew to 18 over three years.
+They decided to make a series of TV movies instead.
+Originally it was six, which then grew to 18 over three years.
 The films were to have budgets of $1.5 to 2 million and would be screened on ABC television with the option of a theatrical release elsewhere.

 Robert Kline, head of Trans Atlantic, said "basically we'll be dealing with creative dimensions that justify American leads being in Australia...
 Sydney is comparable to Southern California.
 In those cases where we don't develop a story from scratch, we're finding that scripts calling from California settings can be adapted to Australia.

 John Cameron said "Nobody ought to believe that this is going to result in the finest flower of television drama.
 It will be high action, adventure-orientated, the sort of material that is staple diet for prime-time viewing all over the world.
 Not too banal or stupid, but nonetheless lightweight for relaxed viewing.”

 The Australian Writers Guild was placated with the assurance that half the scripts would be written by Australians at the same rate as American writers.
 The Producers and Directors Guild were assured that Australians would be hired to assist and observe American directors on the initial productions and then be used to direct later ones.
 Actors Equity allowed two imported actors per film.
-The scripts were supervised by James Davern, the ABC's head of drama, and Gene Levitt, and American writer-producer-director.
+The scripts were supervised by James Davern, the ABC's head of drama, and Gene Levitt, an American writer-producer-director.